-We’d all like everyone else to have unconditional love for us.
+We’d all like everyone else to unconditionally love us.
 If you think about it for a bit, you’ll see it’s true.

 Think of the time when someone is being really mean to you because of something you’ve done.
 Normally, we’d like them to acknowledge that we’re a valid person that just made a mistake because our life is a bit difficult right now that we’ll try and do better in the future.
 That’s what we know about ourselves and we’d like other people to see that and acknowledge it.
 They don’t have to “like” us, but they can give us respect and compassion.

 Most religions think that the creator loves us unconditionally.
 We have unconditional love for ourselves.
 We unconditionally love our children.
 Everyone in the world wants unconditional love.
 It’s 100% free to give.
 Why wouldn’t we give it to everyone?

 My answer to this last question is because it’s hard.